dbayardAWS/intro-data-lake/lab2/README.md

 ![screenshot](images/RS12.png)

 ## Query data across both Redshift and the data lake
 Let's see what other reviews our top Hutlzer 571 Banana Slicer reviewers also wrote.
-We will take our top_banana_reviewers table stored inside Redshift and join it to our external all_reviews_parquet table stored in S3 on the data lake.
+We will take our internal top_banana_reviewers table stored inside Redshift and join it to our external all_reviews_parquet table stored in S3 on the data lake.

 * Click the + sign to open a new query tab, and enter this query:
 ```